posener/posener.github.io/_posts/2018-06-29-strato-swagger.md

 ## Into

-Stratoscale's swagger is a modified go-swagger.
+Stratoscale's swagger is a **slightly** modified go-swagger.
 It takes advantage of the fact that swagger expose a flag to run it with custom templates.
 Those template files are the one that are being used to generate the Go code.
 Not all of the files can be modified - but it is a good thing - if you change less things, you can easily upgrade go-swagger versions, which include bug fixes and improvements.

 ## Usage